 The food we eat is a major factor in our healthiness, and this impact is more prominent for senior health.
-Help your older relatives take back control of their diet with these seven nutritional tips!
+Help your older relatives take back control of their senior health diet with these seven nutritional tips!
 You might have to be the enforcer, but they will be better off for your effort.

 1. Setup a Meal Plan